smita181298/RestAPIObjectDetection/README.md

 in the requested image.

 Angular HTTP application is taken from another repository named as "Angular HTTP Quickstart Guide" to create Rest API.
-Faster_RCNN pretrained mmodel is used for object detection which is slow but accurate.
+Faster_RCNN pretrained model is used for object detection which is slow but accurate.